• Skip to primary navigation

 Collage of 4 photos demonstrating how the pumpkin bread batter comes together.

-How to make healthy pumpkin bread
+How to make pumpkin bread with whole wheat flour

 This pumpkin loaf is simple to make and comes together quickly.